minasgadalla/wE-drive--ceid/README.md

 # wE-drive--ceid
-wE-drive is an application for software technology 2020
+wE-drive is a mobile application for software technology 2020.